frithnanth/perl6-Math-FFT-Libfftw3/README.md

 ## Documentation

 #### new(:@data!, :@dims?, :$!direction? = FFTW_FORWARD, :$flag? = FFTW_ESTIMATE)
+#### new(:$data!, :$!direction? = FFTW_FORWARD, :$flag? = FFTW_ESTIMATE)

-The constructor accepts any Positional of type Int, Rat, Num, Complex (and IntStr, RatStr, NumStr, ComplexStr).
+The first constructor accepts any Positional of type Int, Rat, Num, Complex (and IntStr, RatStr, NumStr, ComplexStr);
-So it allows List of Ints, Array of Complex, Seq of Rat, shaped arrays of any base type, etc.
+it allows List of Ints, Array of Complex, Seq of Rat, shaped arrays of any base type, etc.

 The only mandatory argument is **@data**.
 Multidimensional data are expressed in row-major order (see the [C Library Documentation](#clib))